Skip to contents

 If oauth_module_server(auto_redirect = TRUE), an unauthenticated session triggers immediate redirection to the provider authorization endpoint.

-If oauth_module_server(auto_redirect = FALSE), you manually call $request_login() (e.g., via a button) to do so.
+If oauth_module_server(auto_redirect = FALSE), you manually call $request_login() (e.g., when your user clicks a button).

 3. Build the authorization URL (prepare_call())